AviadHayumi/MySummaries/docker-tutorial.md

-so running container is a process while virtual machine is part of server that gets storage cpu and ram
+so running container is a process on machine while virtual machine is part of server that gets storage cpu and ram.

-homework
+### Assignment

 startup 3 containers :